Board of Trustee Accountability Data

 4. Total the resulting four numbers (ratio scores) to reach the single CFI score.

 Data illustrate UMS is close to its benchmark but fluctuating above and below the benchmark over time, and has had a trend downward for six years.

-UMS has a AA- Standards and Poors debt rating; meaning UMS has a very high capacity to repay its loans due to financial position and attitude towards repaying debt.
+UMS has a AA- Standard and Poors debt rating; meaning UMS has a very high capacity to repay its loans due to financial position and attitude towards repaying debt.
 UMS is considered to have a very low chance of defaulting.
 A “stable outlook” means that a rating is not likely to change.

 Data illustrate net revenue of student fees, auxiliary, and appropriation over time.
 The data fluctuates between 450 million and 485 million.